joncinque/solana-program-sdk-zig/README.md

         .optimize = optimize,
         .target = target,
     });
-    // Use the `buildProgram` helper to create the solana-sdk module, add all
+    // Use the `buildProgram` helper to create the solana-sdk module, and link
-    // of its required dependencies, link the program properly. const solana_mod = solana.buildProgram(b, program, target, optimize);
+    // the program properly.
+    const solana_mod = solana.buildProgram(b, program, target, optimize);

     // Install the program artifact